-Surprisingly, and in contrast to the Polish and Italian studies cited above, an impairment of mental well-being or of the work situation does not seem to lower childbearing intentions, neither with respect to ever wanting to have a child nor with respect to intending to have a child in the next three years.
+Surprisingly, and in contrast to studies from, e.g., Poland and Italy (Malicka et al. 2021; Arpino et al. 2021), an impairment of mental well-being or of the work situation does not seem to lower childbearing intentions, neither with respect to ever wanting to have a child nor with respect to intending to have a child in the next three years.
 The share of childless women and men in a union who intend to have a child is roughly the same for those who report worse, the same, or better mental or work conditions.
 The results appear to be similarly non-striking for the assessment of the financial situation and relationships to friends and families before and during the pandemic (results not shown but available on request).
 In sum, factual changes of the employment, economic, private and personal situation during the pandemic did not matter for childless couples' intentions to have or not to have a child in the next three year.
 This underlines the need to look at the link between perceptions of future economic and global uncertainties and childbearing intentions.